ccbogel/QualCoder/README.md

 3) Open the Terminal app (or any other command shell)

+   Be sure that you are in the QualCoder-Master directory.

+   To change the directory, enter or copy and run the script below.

+   `cd /Applications/QualCoder-master`

-4) Install PIP using these commands (if not already installed).
+5) Install PIP using these commands (if not already installed).
 Check pip is installed: try typing `pip3 --version` and hit ENTER)

 ```sh
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py